-1 Log on to Windows as a Windows Administrator or other user with administrative privileges.

-The login name of a new user should be known only to the system administrator and the individual user.

-- 2 Create the user. - a Select Start.
-Right-click My Computer and select Manage. - b Open Local Users and Groups. - c Click on the User folder. - d On the Action menu, select New User. - e Enter User name.
-User name is the login identification. - f Enter Full name.
+- 1 Log on to Windows as a Windows Administrator or other user with administrative privileges. - The login name of a new user should be known only to the system administrator and the individual user. - 2 Create the user. - a Select Start.
+Right-click My Computer and select Manage. - b Open Local Users and Groups. - c Click on the User folder. - d On the Action menu, select New User. - e Enter the user name in the User name box.
+User name is the login identification. - f Enter the user's full name in the Full name box.
 Full name is required by the FDA and the MSD Security ChemStation.
-The Full name represents the user and will be displayed on screen (security monitor) and printed in reports. - g Enter Description.
-(Optional) - h Enter and confirm Password.
-The Password entered here is temporary.
-It will be replaced by the password chosen by the user at the first log on.
-The Password must comply with the "Password rules" on page 41. - i Check User must change password at next log on. - j Click Create. - k Click Close. - 3 Assign the user to a security group. - a Click Groups to display the available group names. - b Select one of the MSD Security ChemStation groups: MSDOperator, MSDAnalyst, or MSDManager.
-Use Ctrl-click for multiple selections.
+The Full name represents the user and will be displayed on screen (security monitor) and printed in reports. - g Enter a description in the Description box.
+(Optional) - Type a password in the Password box.
+It can be replaced by the password chosen by the user at the first log on.
+The Password must comply with the "Password rules" on page 37. - i Click Create. - i Click Close. - 3 Assign the user to a security group. - a Click Groups to display the available group names. - b Select one of the MSD Security ChemStation groups: MSDOperator, MSDAnalyst, or MSDManager.
+Hold down the Ctrl key for multiple selections.
 If a user is added to more than one group, the user will have the capabilities of the most powerful group selected.
 The user may want to log in at times with a lower capability.